 The RN-to-BSN degree is a response to the call for more educated nurses.
 While ADNs were the norm for many years, the BSN is becoming more common—and sometimes required—as efficiency and improvements in healthcare are needed.

-According to the American Association of Colleges of Nursing (AACN), from 2013 to 2014, enrollments in RN-to-BSN programs increased by more than 10 percent.
-It was the 12th consecutive year of increases.
+According to the American Association of Colleges of Nursing (AACN), from 2015 to 2016, enrollments in RN-to-BSN programs increased by more than one percent.
+It was the 13th consecutive year of increases.